Spin-Rotation CouplingFebruary 14, 2020 10:39 am

 To describe the interaction of the spin of a free neutron in a magnetic field with angular velocity the Pauli–Schrödinger equation has to be solved for a particle propagating in − direction in a uniformly rotating magnetic field given by which gives (see here for details of the derivation).
 The Pauli equation in a rotating magnetic field for plane waves is analytically solvable and in this particular case given by , where generates the rotation of the initial spin state , which cab be expressed as .
 The square of the magnitude of the rotation vector is given by a Pythagorean equation , where we used the definition of the Larmor frequency .
 The solution from above contains the coupling term and describes the evolution of the spin states for both the rotating and the static field ().
 Instead of a flip it is better to choose a multiple of in which case the dynamical part becomes disengaged from the spinor function and the phase shift can be attributed purely to a geometric phase.

+Before the actual interferometric experiment a polarimetric test of the spin-rotation coupling was carried out first 3 .
+The polarimeter setup, together with the results are depicted above.
+The uniformly rotating magnetic field, given by , is generated by the rotating field generator (RFG), the central neutron optical element of this experiment.
+The RFG can be seen in the photo above (left).
 If we prepare the incident beam in our polarimetric setup, which is depicted above (left), to be the effect of the spin–rotation coupling can be seen when we choose to represent the initial state as a superposition of and states.
-The outcome of the spinor function in this set-up after a time and a rotation changes to initial state to .
+The outcome of the spinor function in this set-up after a time and a rotation , which is illustrated aside for different frequencies with initial state .
+Note that the area of the evolution path traced out on the Bloch sphere gets smaller for higher frequencies.
+This changes an initial superposition state to .
 The corresponding change in the polarization vector (from ) is .
 For higher precision and feasibility it is more convenient to keep constant and scan a relative phase, just like in an interferometer experiment where phase shifter scans are performed.
 The observed phase shift is plotted above (right) as a function of the frequency.
 A linear behaviour is clearly seen, as theoretically expected.
 All results are within the error bounds of the expected values predicted by the Pauli–Schrödinger equation.
 The final average contrast of 95.23(84)% confirms the high reliability of our measurement.